 Authors and Affiliations

 Do not include the author's names in the body of the abstracts as the abstracts are subject to a blind review process.
 The names of all participating authors (including yourself) will be entered into the abstract submission form.
 Please do not include degrees or professional titles.

-The Committee suggests that where applicable the abstract follow the format outlined below:
+The Committee suggests that where applicable* the abstract should follow the format outlined below:

 - Aim: State concisely why the study was conducted